 Want to read the full study?Download PDF

-Petrichor Developments was founded on the concept of "Ethical Development".
+Petrichor Developments was founded on the concept of developing housing that would help to reduce an individual's cost of living.
 We look to innovate within the community development sector by redefining affordability to help Canadians in need of long-term affordable housing.
 Redefining affordability looks at our responsibility as developers to go above and beyond the rent costs to create a climate of inclusivity and environmental responsibility.
 In doing this, we aim to help improve our tenants’ quality of life by reducing day-to-day expenses.

 As a company, we guide our development and expansion plans through the lens of the United Nations 17 Strategies for Sustainable Development.

 Business Plan & Need and Demand Contracted

 Secured Marketing & Land Deposit Funding

 Received Design Budget

 Name of Fika House Chosen